Host a citizenship ceremony

 Stage 2 (4 to 6 weeks prior to ceremony)

 - Plan the layout of the site of the ceremony — including the placement of chairs, stage, etc.

-- Develop an invitation list and share it with citizenship staff
+- Develop an invitation list and share it with citizenship staff for approval

 - Identify and invite media